Youth Advisory Board

 We will be recruiting for the next round of Youth Advisory Board members in 2021.

-What is the Youth Advisory Board working on?
+What has the Youth Advisory Board been working on?

-The group started meeting in 2019 and have regular calls to keep in touch and maintain momentum.
-During 2019 the Youth Advisory Board learned about:
+The group started meeting in 2019 – during the year the Youth Advisory Board learned about: